heini208/fault_detector_spot/documentation/System_Design.md

 # System Design Document

+This system and the accompanying documentation were developed by Marcel Stemmeler in the context of a master's project.

 This document provides a comprehensive technical description of the Fault Detector Spot system.
 It is intended for developers, researchers, and users who wish to understand the system's architecture, use its capabilities, or contribute to its development.
 The goal of this documentation is to serve as a complete guide to the project's software, detailing not just *what* the system does, but *how* it does it.
 Upon reading, one should have a clear understanding of all major